- Your credit summarizes your financial behavior and payment history.

 If you’re having trouble keeping up with loan or credit card payments, you may consider consolidating your debt.
 Debt consolidation makes it easier to pay off multiple debts by combining payments into a single monthly charge.

 If you have a limited credit history, consider a secured credit card (or secured card), which offers many of the same benefits and protection as a standard credit card; however, there is a catch.
 A secured credit card will require you to put down a security deposit first since that allows your lender some added protection in case you default on your credit.
+Once you get one, however, a secured credit card reports to the credit bureaus just like a standard credit card.
+It can be a great tool to build credit, especially if you’re starting from scratch.

 If you can responsibly manage your line of credit, a secured credit card could give you a chance to establish credit with on-time payments.
 You can also get your security deposit back in full.
 Although this option is a way to build and improve your credit score, it often comes with low credit limits with high-interest rates.